 - Automatic payroll deduction.
 If your employer offers automatic payroll deductions, it’s the most convenient way to fund your account.
 And you can enjoy the tax benefits immediately because the contributions will likely be pre-tax income.

 - Direct to your account.
-Make recurring or one-time contributions online through the Wells Fargo Health Account ManagerSM portal.
+Make recurring or one-time contributions through Wells Fargo Online.
 Make one-time contributions at any Wells Fargo store or with the deposit slip in your monthly HSA statement.

 - IRA to HSA rollover.
 The IRS allows for one Individual Retirement Account (IRA) to HSA transfer in a lifetime.
 This can be a great way to initially fund or replenish your HSA without using current income.
 You can transfer up to the maximum annual HSA contribution limit from your IRA.
 Complete, print, and sign the Rollover/Transfer Request Form (PDF*).